Deep03/FaceDetect/README.md

 # Face Authentication System Using Facenet Unified Embedding

-This project is an implementation of the ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](https://arxiv.org/pdf/1503.03832.pdf), utilizing TensorFlow for the machine learning architecture.
+This project is an implementation of the [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/pdf/1503.03832.pdf), utilizing TensorFlow for the machine learning architecture.
 The core idea behind this system is to enable secure user authentication through facial recognition.

 ## Overview